SamWindell/Signet/docs/usage.md

+## move
+### Description:
+Moves all input files to a given folder.

+### Usage:
+  `move` `[destination-folder]`

+### Arguments:
+`destination-folder TEXT`
+The folder to put all of the input files in.

+## folderise
+### Description:
+Moves files into folders based on their names.
+This is done by specifying a regex pattern to match the name against.
+The folder in which the matched file should be moved to can be based off of the name.
+These folders are created if they do not already exist.

+### Usage:
+  `folderise` `filename-regex out-folder`

+### Arguments:
+`filename-regex TEXT REQUIRED`
+The ECMAScript-style regex pattern used to match filenames against.
+The file extension is not part of this comparison.

+`out-folder TEXT REQUIRED`
+The output folder that the matching files should be put into.
+This will be created if it does not exist.
+It can contain numbers in angle brackets to signify where groups from the matching regex should be inserted.
+These means files can end up in multiple folders.
+For example, 'folderise file(\d+).wav C:/folder`<1>`' would create folders 'C:/folder1' and 'C:/folder2' if there were files 'file1.wav' and 'file2.wav'.

+# Generate Commands
 ## sample-blend
 ### Description:
 Creates samples in between other samples that are different pitches.
 It takes 2 samples and generates a set of samples in between them at a given semitone interval.
 Each generated sample is a different blend of the 2 base samples, tuned to match each other.
 This tool is useful when you have a multi-sampled instrument that was sampled only at large intervals; such as every octave.
 This tool can be used to create an instrument that sounds like it was sampled at smaller intervals.